DannyBen/bashly-book/src/upgrading-to-bashly-2.0.md

 This guide explains how to update an existing Bashly project.

+## Rename the Bash version bouncer setting

+Rename `enable_bash3_bouncer` to `enable_bash_version_bouncer` in your Bashly settings file.
+Its allowed values and behavior remain unchanged.

 ## Migrate generated completion support

 If your application provides a completion script: